-(b) Revenue recognition
+(c) Revenue recognition

-Revenue is recognised to the extent that it is probable that the economic benefits will flow to SURF 2 and can be reliably measured.
-Rental income from operating leases is recognised as income on a straight line basis over the lease term.
+Rental income from investment properties is accounted for on a straight line basis over the lease term.
 Contingent rental income is recognised as income in the period in which it is earned.
-If not received at the reporting date, revenue is reflected in the statement of financial position as receivable and carried at its recoverable amount.
-Recoveries from tenants are recognised as income in the period the applicable costs are accrued.
+If not received at balance sheet date, revenue is reflected in the statement of financial position as receivable and carried at its recoverable value.
+Recoveries from tenants are recognised as income in the year the applicable costs are accrued.